ShaikhBorhanUddin/Pneumonia-Detection-Project/README.md

 | ResNet101V2    | 0.9595   | 0.9356   | 0.1784 | 0.9595    | 0.9595  |
 | VGG16          | 0.9595   | 0.9192   | 0.1030 | 0.9595    | 0.9595  |

+ConvNeXtBase outperforms the others with the highest accuracy and F1 score, indicating strong generalization and precise predictions.
+DenseNet121 performs well but slightly trails behind ConvNeXtBase, with a good balance between precision and recall.
+ResNet50V2 offers a strong performance with high precision and recall, making it a reliable choice for detecting pneumonia.
+ResNet101V2 shows similar performance to ResNet50V2 but with slightly higher accuracy and a better F1 score.
+VGG16 offers solid results, although it performs slightly lower compared to the other models.

+These results demonstrate that while all models perform well, ConvNeXtBase is the top performer for this task.
 ## 🧩 Confusion Matrices

 <p align="left">